Gluten-Free In Las Vegas, Nevada – 11 Healthy Choices

 If you’re hungry for some tacos, fajitas, or enchiladas, there’s no better place than El Segundo Sol, a Mexican restaurant on S Las Vegas Blvd.
 The venue has a full gluten-free menu, and you can opt to go lactose-free by omitting the cheese.

 The grilled Mahi Mahi tacos are amazing with a bit of spice.
-I liked that you can customize your salsa and fajitas to add as much spice and fire as you desire.
+I liked that I could customize my salsa and fajitas to add as much spice and fire as I desired.

-If you drop in at Loco Hour between 4 and 7 pm, you can enjoy Mahi, steak, pork, and chicken tacos for just USD 3.
+Loco Hour, between 4 and 7 pm, offers Mahi, steak, pork, and chicken tacos for just USD 3.
 Also, their beers and sangrias are USD 4.

 Flower Child